 Launching a new business isn’t easy.
 There’s a lot of uncertainty involved as you invest countless hours and money developing your innovative idea.
 It’s exhausting.

 That’s why budding entrepreneurs should take occasional breaks to recharge their batteries.
 Popular distractions include:

 Another great strategy?
-Watch movies, documentaries, and TV shows that are geared toward entrepreneurs and startups.
+Watch movies, TV shows, and documentaries for entrepreneurs and startups.
 With this approach, you’re technically off the clock.
 However, you can still glean a lot of useful insights to help make your business journey easier and more successful.